A SEALFIT KOKORO Coach’s Experience

 Make sure as well that you run in the middle of your rucks.
 Add sprint sessions when you feel tired, at all the times you feel the least motivated to run hard.

 I recommend including in your training program not only long rucks and runs, but also speed training while running.
-My book for SEAL Grinder PT, Run Faster: Unlock your Speed in 8 Weeks, covers this in detail and includes an 8-week speed training program.
+My ebook for SEAL Grinder PT, Run Faster: Unlock your Speed in 8 Weeks, covers this in detail and includes an 8-week speed training program.
+At the end of 2019, I launched another program called Running Heavy that includes an 8-week plan and library of workouts for resistance running (weight vest, dragging tires and sleds, and pushing prowlers).
+Both of these programs were designed with Kokoro athletes in mind, using my coaching approach and programming that has supported a lot of athletes in securing their Kokoro.

 Walk whenever possible